RCM Tip #9: Focus on Your Outstanding A/R

 Here are some features of our ophthalmology Practice Management system that can help you and your staff improve your billing workflow and stay on top of outstanding A/R:

-- Automated insurance eligibility verification checks patient benefits and financial responsibility to help facilities collections upfront.
+- Automated insurance eligibility verification checks patient benefits and financial responsibility to help facilitate collections upfront

 - Clear patient balance information empowers front office staff to collect patient payments at check-in and checkout.